 Her book Singing in Style: A Guide to Vocal Performance Practices was published by Yale University Press in 2006 and is currently available in paperback.
 The book has earned praise from soprano Dawn Upshaw, countertenor and opera director Drew Minter, and others, and has been widely used throughout this country and the U.K. She has presented talks, workshops and master classes at the National Association of Teachers of Singing National Conference in Nashville, The NATS Winter Workshop in Atlanta, the National Early Music Association Conference on Historical Vocal Performance Practice at York University, in the U.K. , New Jersey Opera Theatre, Smith College and elsewhere.
 She has had articles published in the Journal of Singing, and a chapter included in the book Teaching Singing in the 21st Century.

 Graduating with honors from Princeton University, she went on to receive a Masters from Juilliard, where she studied with Ellen Faull.
 She worked with Jan DeGaetani at Aspen, Phyllis Curtin at Tanglewood, and George McKinley in Philadelphia.
 She spent over 25 years as a cantorial soloist for the Jewish High Holy Days in R.I. and Kansas.
 Before coming to Princeton, she spent summers at Interlochen singing Gilbert and Sullivan, and summers on Cape Cod doing musical theatre and sailing.
 She has been teaching at Princeton University since 1985 and is married to conductor Michael Pratt.
-They have a daughter, Emily and a Springer Spaniel, Hugo.
+They have a daughter, Emily and a Springer Spaniel, Louie.